Last updated: March 2026

 Remember, when it comes to stringed instruments, a lot of the way the instrument plays is in the “set up”.
 These are adjustable factors like string height, truss rod positioning and intonation which can all be adjusted to suit the player.

-Don’t buy the instrument just because it’s set up the best, buy the one that has the specs you require, like neck profile, electronics, weight ect and have the other points looked at by a luthier.
+Don’t buy the instrument just because it’s set up the best, buy the one that has the specs you require, like neck profile, electronics, weight etc. and have the other points looked at by a luthier.

 9. Ask lots of questions